mmakonyela/GALUP/training/1_lu/modules/module4.md

 i.e., **goals**, **objectives** and **sub-objectives**.
 The most critical component of a land-use plan is that it must
 <ins>accommodate the projected population growth</ins>.
-In this example, we will use the THLD District Assembly and look at the projected population in year 2035.
+In this example, we will use the Chobe District and look at the projected population in year 2035.

 <img src="../../../img/plot/THLD_pop2035_projection.svg" alt= "pop_pro" width="800">